grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 	usermod -g cryptgroup cryptuser

-(You may also want a home folder for cryptuser, if it barks when spinning up your wsgi script)

 ##Create the virtual environment
 When a virtualenv is created, pip will also be installed to manage a virtualenv's local packages.
 Create a virtualenv which will handle